-- 1) Existing community infrastructure, and ancillary facilities across the plan area, will be protected and enhanced. - 2) Change of use applications to remove community uses will be resisted. - 3) Any loss of community facilities is to be supported by evidence demonstrating that the site is not viable and that an appropriate alternate site will be provided elsewhere. - 4) When seeking a change of use from retail to other uses, applicants will have to submit a rigorous and independent evaluation of why the premises is not viable or suitable for retail use.
+1) Existing community infrastructure, and ancillary facilities across the plan area, will be protected and enhanced.
+Change of use applications to remove community uses will not be supported other than where they meet the requirements of the remaining part of this policy.

+Proposals that would result in the loss of a community facility should be accompanied by evidence demonstrating that the site is not viable and that an appropriate alternate site will be provided elsewhere.
+When seeking a change of use from retail to other uses, applicants will have to submit a rigorous and independent evaluation of why the premises is not viable or suitable for retail use.

-- 5) Change of use applications for local food shops outside the flood plain will be resisted.
-All applications submitted will have to include an independent evaluation of the premises' suitability and viability for retention as a local food shop to demonstrate that it can no longer be retained, before any change of use can be considered. - 6) The Victoria Hospital will be retained in its current location throughout the plan period.
+- applications for local food shops outside the town centre will not be supported.
+All applications submitted will have to include an independent evaluation of the premises' suitability and viability for retention as a local food shop to demonstrate that it can no longer be retained, before any change of use can be considered. - 3) Proposals which would sustain or extend the current medical services being delivered at the Victoria Hospital will be supported.